 There is often much importance placed upon the opening of the third eye and the desire to gain psychic abilities, but less emphasis placed upon the lower chakras.
 Ideally the chakras cannot be isolated and focused upon singularly, as they interconnect and support each other in their functions.
 Disregarding this principle can lead to further imbalances, so the development of each chakra is vitally important – it would be like having an upside down pyramid otherwise (top heavy and ungrounded).
 For example, the root chakra which when functioning healthily keeps us grounded in the reality of the present moment, provides a firm foundation, security and stability to open up and see things as they really are with the third eye – rather than the fantasy of how we would like things to be!

 On this page is more information about the major chakras.

 There are 7 major chakras or 7 main ‘energy centres’ of the body.
-Imbalances in these energy centres make up who we are as a person – our physical mental, emotional and spiritual aspects – and how we are, i.e.how we experience life: if we’re happy, if we struggle, if we have ill health etc. Understanding the chakras further can be an aid to consciousness, self-development and healing.
+Imbalances in these energy centres make up who we are as a person – our physical mental, emotional and spiritual aspects – and how we are, i.e. how we experience life: if we’re happy, if we struggle, if we have ill health etc. Understanding the chakras further can be an aid to consciousness, self-development and healing.
 It takes years of work on the chakras for them to become balanced – if they ever are.
-For more information on the chakras generally, click here first.
 Although the chakras are written about individually, it is important to remember that they do work in conjunction with one another.